Frequently Asked Questions

 We have a great judicial system in Canada in which each level has its own role.
 After the SIU investigates and collects evidence, the Director must decide whether, based on the evidence, there are reasonable grounds to lay a charge.
 If the Director lays a charge, the Crown Attorney prosecutes the charge.
 The Crown Attorney must determine whether there is a reasonable prospect of conviction, which is a higher test than reasonable grounds.
 If the case meets this test, the case goes to court, where the Crown must prove beyond a reasonable doubt that a criminal offence occurred.

-In Ontario, the Coroners Act requires an inquest when death results while the deceased is in custody of a peace officer.
+In Ontario, the Coroners Act requires an inquest when death results while the deceased is in custody of a peace officer or when the use of force of a police officer was a cause of death.
 The inquest is a public hearing held for the purpose of presenting evidence to a jury of five members of the community in which a person died.
 It is not to determine criminality, nor is it to assign blame.

 After hearing the evidence relevant to the circumstances of the death the jury must answer five questions: who was the deceased and how, where, when and by what means did the deceased die.
 Based on the evidence, the jury may make recommendations that, if implemented, might avoid deaths in similar circumstances.
 For information regarding inquests, please visit the Office of the Chief Coroner